 You cannot come to San Francisco without tasting the fabulous local wines from nearby Napa Valley and Sonoma County.
 These regions are known all over the world, and they are only about an hour's drive north of SF.

-Both teams have won national championships within the last few years, and are hugely celebrated by their Bay Area fans.
+Both teams have won national championships within the last few years and are hugely celebrated by their Bay Area fans.
 In addition, you'll find 49ers football, Sharks hockey, and more sports events spread out around the region.
-Click below to find out more.

 One of the best parts about walking around in San Francisco is being constantly surrounded by beautiful and colorful artwork.
 There are over 1,000 murals throughout the city, painted in alleyways, on the sidewalks, and on the sides of huge buildings.